 - Can include restricted control or access.
 This can include things like:

-- Being forbidden from connecting third-party clients to the centralized network that might provide for greater customization or better user experience.
+- Being forbidden from connecting third-party clients to the centralized network that might provide for greater customization or a better experience.
 Often defined in Terms and Conditions of usage.

 - Poor or no documentation for third-party developers.